nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Efforts**

-**Calendar Interface**
-The Calendar interface was implemented using the CalendarFX library -- our work on adapting CalendarFX into TAB is contained in the `SchedulePanel` class.
-Explain the difficulty level, challenges faced, effort required, and achievements of the project.
+In this Appendix, we highlight the difficulty level, challenges faced, effort required, and achievements of our project.

+**Calendar Interface and CenterPanel**

-If a significant part (e.g., more than 5%) of the effort was saved through reuse, mention what you reused and how it affected the effort e.g., the feature X is implemented using library Foo -- our work on adapting Foo to our product is contained in class FooAdapter.java.
+The Calendar interface was implemented using the CalendarFX library -- our work on adapting CalendarFX into TAB is contained in the `SchedulePanel` class (see how in the [Calendar interface](#calendar-interface) section).

-Use AB3 as a reference point e.g., you can explain that while AB3 deals with only one entity type, your project was harder because it deals with multiple entity types.
+A lot of effort was required to make this feature work as there was very a steep learning curve due to the massive size and complexity of the library, and minimal documentation on how to customise it.
+Integrating the interface into our app with JavaFX was also extremely difficult, as the learning curve was just as steep with JavaFX and FXML elements.
+It took two weeks (from v1.1 to v1.2b) of learning and trial-and-error to achieve a working prototype of a weekly calendar and the CenterPanel which houses it.
+Furthermore, additional complex calendar logic had to be added to customise behaviours to fit our target audience, such as allowing recurrence exceptions.
+Implementation of these features took ~4k Loc.

+**Undo/Redo feature**

+**Finding students**

+**Lessons**

+**Clashing Lessons**

+**Fee Calculator**